turingschool/lesson_plans/ruby_02-web_applications_with_ruby/forms_and_route_helpers_in_rails.markdown

 $ rake db:migrate
 ```

-**If you want to take on a challenge during this class, create TWO models: Tool and Use.
-A tool belongs to a use, and a use has many tools.**
+**If you want to take on a mild challenge during this class, create two models for a one-to-many relationship: Tool and Use.
+A tool belongs to a use, and a use has many tools.
+If you want to take on a spicy challenge, create a many-to-many relationship: A tool can have many uses and a use can have many tools.**

 Let's add a few tools from the console: